hybridmulticloud/overview/README_9.md

 ## 🙋‍♂️ Author & Contribution

-This project was fully designed and implemented by Kerem Kirci, a Senior Technical COnsultant focused on hybrid/multi-cloud automation.
+This project was fully designed and implemented by Kerem Kirci, a Senior Technical Consultant focused on hybrid/multi-cloud automation.
 It showcases:

 - Serverless API design with AWS Lambda
 - Full Infrastructure as Code with Terraform